A necessary condition for supernova fallback invading newborn neutron-star magnetosphere: Introduction

 Young neutron stars (NSs) in the Galaxy with ages of $t_\mathrm{age} \lesssim 1\mbox{-}10$ kyr are categorized into three classes: (non-recycled) pulsars, magnetars, and central compact objects (CCOs)~\cite[e.g.,][for a review]{enoto2019observational}.
 Based on the multi-wavelength information, their main energy sources are considered to be different: rotation energy, magnetic field energy, and latent heat, respectively.
 One of the key parameters is the magnetic field strength; the strengths of the dipole field are estimated to be $B_\mathrm{d} \sim 10^{12\mbox{-}13}\,\mathrm{G}$ for rotation-powered pulsars, $B_\mathrm{d} \gtrsim 10^{14}\,\mathrm{G}$ for magnetars, and $B_\mathrm{d} \lesssim 10^{11}\,\mathrm{G}$ for CCOs.
 The origin of the diversity is still unsettled.

 The magnetic field strength of a young NS should be determined as a consequence of various processes.
-Most of the NSs are formed in collapsing massive stars, where the magnetic field of the progenitor core can be amplified by the flux-freezing contraction~\citep{1964ApJ...140.1309W}, the $\alpha$-$\Omega$ dynamo~\citep[e.g.,][]{Duncan1992neutron,thompson1993neutron} and/or the magnetorotational instability~\citep[e.g.,][]{2003ApJ...584..954A,2005ApJ...620..861T} occurring in the proto-NS.
+Most of the NSs are formed in collapsing massive stars, where the magnetic field of the progenitor core can be amplified by the flux-freezing contraction~\citep{1964ApJ...140.1309W}, the $\alpha$-$\Omega$ dynamo~\citep[e.g.,][]{Duncan1992neutron,thompson1993neutron}, the magnetorotational instability~\citep[e.g.,][]{2003ApJ...584..954A,2005ApJ...620..861T} occurring in the proto-NS, and/or stationary accretion shock instability (SASI) of the post-bounce core-collapse supernova environment~\citep[e.g.,][]{2012ApJ...751...26E}.
 On the other hand, the magnetic field can also decay with a relatively long timescale via the combination of the ambipolar diffusion, the Hall drift, and the Ohmic diffusion~\citep{GR92}.

 The supernova fallback has been also considered to be relevant, especially for explaining the apparently weak magnetic field of the CCOs~\citep[e.g.,][]{muslimov1995delayed,Torres_Forn__2016}.
 If the fallback accretion proceeds down to the near surface region, it disturbs the NS magnetosphere.
 In the extreme case, the fallback matter can bury the surface magnetic field down in the non-convective crust.
-In this scenario, the bifurcation between CCOs and other types of NS can be determined by the competition of the fallback accretion and the rotation-powered relativistic wind from the newborn NS; if the wind repulses the fallback matter, the central NS evolves into a pulsar, and otherwise a CCO with buried magnetic fields is formed~\citep{SK18}.
+In this scenario, the bifurcation between CCOs and other types of NS can be determined by the competition of the fallback accretion and the outflow from the newborn NS; if the outflow repulses the fallback matter, the central NS evolves into a pulsar, and otherwise a CCO with buried magnetic fields is formed~\citep{SK18}.

+The competition between the outflow from the newborn NS and the fallback inflow will occur in the following manner.
+When a (proto-)NS is formed, a sub- or trans-relativistic neutrino-driven wind is initially the dominant outflow process~\mbox{\citep[e.g.,][]{vincenzo2021nucleosynthesis}}.
+The neutrino-driven wind is considered to last for $\sim$ 10 sec, which corresponds to the neutrino cooling timescale of the proto-NS.
+The neutrino driven wind catches up to the tail of the supernova ejecta and pushes it outward.
+During this period, a nascent magnetosphere will be formed inside the ``bubble" produced by the neutrino-driven wind.
+When the neutrino luminosity of the proto-NS decreases and the neutrino-driven wind ceases, a fraction of the tail of the supernova ejecta can start to fall back~\mbox{\citep[e.g.,][]{ugliano2012progenitor}}.
+At the same timing, the dominant outflow process will be switched to a relativistic rotation-powered wind~\mbox{\citep[e.g.,][]{Gruzinov05,Spitkovsky06,Tchekhovskoy+13}}, which confronts with the supernova fallback.